Doge's Palace in Venice Tickets and Tours

 Other places of interest in the surrounding area

-In the imposing St. Mark's Square there are other interesting sights, museums and monuments that are well worth a visit, such as:
+The imposing St. Mark's Square is home to other interesting tourist attractions, museums and monuments that are well worth a visit, such as:

-• St Mark's Campanile (at 73 m).
-The tall tower that you will see erected near St. Mark's Basilica is the Campanile Tower, which I recommend you climb because you will be able to enjoy panoramic views over Venice.
+• St. Mark's Campanile (73 m).
+The tall tower you will see near St. Mark's Basilica is the Campanile Tower, which I recommend climbing to enjoy panoramic views of Venice.

 Gondolas moored on the Grand Canal| ©Aleksandar Popovski